 Take a moment to think about your hobbies, interests, and gifts.
 Do you actively practise any of them today?
 If not, where did you lose them along the way?
 What were the kind of things you did as a kid, teenager, or young adult that you got so much joy from?
 Was it painting, drawing, or dancing?
 Or model making, knitting, or music-related?
 Was it outdoors or indoors?
 Was it something with others, or an individual pursuit?

 All this talk of mindfulness these days is mostly about taking time for yourself.
 Taking time to get out the busyness of every day and calming your mind to notice what’s really going on both in and around you.
-It’s about focusing on something without letting yourself be distracted.
 If you remember the times when you were engrossed in your activities, were you aware of what was going on around you?
 Were you focused on what you were doing?
 Were you making connections in your mind you might not have made otherwise because you were now focusing on something else?
 The connection between mindfulness, pursuing hobbies/gifts, and being happier is really strong, so maybe it’s time to re-engage with your gifts to bring some joy for yourself?

 Giving Yourself Permission to Use Your Gift with Others

 As humans we were born to create.
-We are unique and we can bring unique interpretations to this world.
-Yes, there are understood processes and patterns to many things, but the real joy tends to come out of the messy and the space between the lines.
+We are unique and we bring unique interpretations to this world.
+The real joy tends to come out of the messy and the space between the lines.
 Once you’ve rediscovered this joy for yourself, you may notice a difference in your approach to your day, your relationships, and the other activities that fill your life.
 It’s time to give yourself permission to involve others in your gift.
 And for some people, that may be easier than for others.

 Sharing Your Gift with Others